 Our maintenance technicians have profound expertise in a wide variety of helicopters, from heavy multi-engine helicopters down to small 2-seated trainers:

-Babcock MCS Germany GmbH has some very good business relationships to several manufacturers like Guimbal, Robinson and especially Airbus Helicopters.
+Babcock MCS Germany GmbH has very good business relationships with several manufacturers including Guimbal, Robinson and especially Airbus.

 We are located close to the “Helicopter City” of Donauwoerth and working together with the Airbus Helicopter maintenance department in the same building.
-So ways are very short when it comes to manufacturers support.
+So manufacturer support is close and response times are fast.

-The expertise of our experienced technicians is conserved by training young apprentices from the lowest level to CAT A licensed experts (EASA Part-66) in our own department.
-This is the best way to conserve our skills and safety culture for future challenges.
+The expertise of our experienced technicians is conserved by sharing it with young apprentices from the lowest level to CAT A licensed experts (EASA Part-66) in our own department.
+This is the best way to preserve our skills and safety culture for future challenges.